 Wireless technologies depend on spectrum, the airwaves that enable us to communicate anywhere, anytime.
 CTIA supports policies that provide the wireless industry with more spectrum to support our connected future.

-Mobile data continues to grow, 5G is around the corner, and the Internet of Things will transform communities and industries across the economy.
-More spectrum will help meet consumer demand and unleash the full potential of the Internet of Things and tomorrow’s 5G networks.
+Mobile data continues to grow, wireless providers are launching 5G, and the Internet of Things will transform communities and industries across the economy.
+More spectrum will help meet consumer demand, benefit our economy, and unleash the full potential of the Internet of Things and 5G networks.

 The Need for More Spectrum

 Low-band spectrum will continue to be an important foundation for wireless networks, but next-generation 5G networks will also use mid- and high-band spectrum.
 These airwaves offer greater capacity but travel shorter distances than low-band spectrum.

 The need for more spectrum is driven by:

 - 5G.
-5G will connect 100x more devices, offer 100x faster speeds, and be 5x more responsive than 4G.
+5G will connect 100x more devices, offer up to 100x faster speeds, and be 5x more responsive than 4G.
 These next-gen networks will transform businesses and the consumer experience and drive more data use.
 In addition, other nations have recognized the need for more spectrum to fuel their 5G networks, increasing pressure on the U.S. to act quickly to deploy more spectrum to continue our global wireless leadership.

 - Internet of Things/Smart Cities.
 Communities across the U.S. and every economic sector have begun using the power of wireless connectivity to offer more services and improve efficiencies.
-This innovation will spur 600 million wireless connections to come online by 2020.
+This innovation will spur over 650 million wireless connections to come online by 2020.

 To meet consumer demand and lead the world in 5G innovation, wireless networks need more capabilities and capacity.
 That means hundreds of megahertz of new spectrum, with an emphasis on making more mid-band available to help reverse the U.S.’s mid-band deficit and realize 5G’s potential.